bomonike/bomonike.github.io/acronyms.md

 *	OCM	=	Organizational Change Management
 *	ODNI	=	Office of the Director of National Intelligence
 *	OECD	=	Organization for Economic Cooperation and Development (published trans-border privacy guidelines in 1980)
-* OEE = Overall Equipment Effectiveness
+* OEE = Overall Equipment Effectiveness (the percentage metric of making only good parts as fast as possible (Good Count x Ideal Cycle Time) / Planned Production Time.
+OEE  OEE does not provide information about loss-related factors in the preferred metric consisting of Availability, Performance, and Quality)
 *	OEL	=	Oracle Enterprise Linux
 *	OEM	=	Original Equipment Manufacturer
 *	OEP	=	Occupant Emergency Plan